-During the course, pupils will complete 4 units: 1 in Year 10 and the other 3 in Year 11.
-Two of the four units include prescribed speaking and listening tasks and two include an external reading and writing exam.
-All examinations are single tier, which will allow all pupils to access all the grades from A\ to G.
+During the course, pupils will complete 4 units: two units are Non-Examination oral Assessments and two units are external reading and writing exams.
+All examinations are single tier, which will allow all pupils to access all grades.

 Exam Assessment When?
-Weighting Unit 1 Oracy response to visual stimulus Year 10 25% Unit 2 Communicating with other people Year 11 25% Unit 3 Narrative, specific and instructional Year 11 25% Unit 4 Descriptive, creative and imaginative Year 11 25%
+Weighting Unit 1 Paired oracy -responding to visual stimulus (non-examination assessment) Year 11 25% Unit 2 Paired oracy - responding to various sources (non-examination assessment) Year 11 25% Unit 3 Preparing for the future - translanguaging and translating tasks Year 11 25% Unit 4 Literature and creative writing Year 11 25%

-Welsh language skills are currently in demand in the Welsh workplace, with many employers regarding the qualification as desirable.
+Jobs advertised in Wales often require the ability to speak Welsh as essential or desirable.
+Welsh language skills are currently in demand in the Welsh workplace.
 This qualification will afford you the basic language skills needed for the workplace, as well as opportunities to further develop your fluency through further education.